 - take a cable car and explore Vogel (cable car adult oneway ticket is 16€, return ticket is 20€).

-If you prefer waking/hiking instead of taking a cable car ride, there are two paths you can choose from to get to Vogel from Bohinj valley.
-One is through Žagarjev graben, which during winter time turns into a ski slope (about 2h 30min walking time) and one is from/to Ribčev laz (approximately 4h 30min walking time).
+If you prefer walking/hiking instead of taking a cable car ride, there are two paths you can choose from to get to Vogel from Bohinj valley.
+One is through Žagarjev graben, which during wintertime turns into a ski slope (about 2h 30min walking time) and one is from/to Ribčev laz (approximately 4h 30min walking time).

-Vogel cable car takes you to 1535 metres above sea level throughout the year.
+Vogel cable car takes you to 1535 meters above sea level throughout the year.

 Unique A-shaped waterfall Savica comes into sight at an altitude of 836 m and is 78 m high.

 We would recommend staying at lake Bohinj for at least a couple of days to really experience it.
-At the end of the lake there is an awesome campground Camp Zlatorog (in Ukanc), where you can park your campervan, put on your hikings shoes and explore this beautiful pristine area.
+At the end of the lake, there is an awesome campground Camp Zlatorog (in Ukanc), where you can park your campervan, put on your hiking shoes and explore this beautiful pristine area.

-Our favourite campground in this region is Camp Zlatorog in Ukanc.
+Our favorite campground in this region is Camp Zlatorog in Ukanc.
 Just look at those sunrise views!

 One of the most photogenic and photographed lakes in the entire world has probably been on your travel radar even before you've decided to book your campervan with us.

 Lake Bled was among the nominees for seven new wonders in the world and it's no wonder why it became one of the most popular tourist spots in Slovenia.
-A magical place where you can see Slovenia's only island, is not overrated, but it can get overcrowded, especially in summer months.
+A magical place where you can see Slovenia's only island, where you can have the most romantic Wedding Lake Bled, is not overrated, but it can get overcrowded, especially in summer months.
 When visiting lake Bled, be ready for higher rates than most other places in the country and an obscene amount of tourists (especially daily ones from tour buses).

 The island is best seen from either the top of Bled castle or the viewpoint Ojstrica.
-If you want to visit the island, you can swim to it (if you're fit enough!), rent a paddle boat or SUP board or you can opt for a more traditional option and visit the island with a traditional boat called 'pletna' (15€ per person, 8€ for kids).
+If you want to visit the island, you can swim to it (if you're fit enough!), rent a paddleboat or SUP board, or you can opt for a more traditional option and visit the island with a traditional boat called 'pletna' (15€ per person, 8€ for kids).
 Once you reach the island, 99 stairs will lead you to the gothic church of the Mother of God.
-Don't forget to ring the "wishing bell", dating all the way to year 1534, while you're there!
+Don't forget to ring the "wishing bell", dating all the way to the year 1534, while you're there!